 Since snapshots only indirectly consume storage (by holding onto storage that would otherwise be released), you cannot directly control the storage consumed by snapshots.
 However, you can effectively limit the amount of storage consumed when you set up a snapshot policy for each data path; you choose how frequently a new snapshot is taken and how many snapshots to retain for that path.

 When you take a snapshot of a nested directory, the entire file system data is preserved in the snapshot.
 Capacity consumption of a snapshot therefore depends on the delta of the entire file system data between the live data and the data at the time of taking the snapshot.

 No. When you take a snapshot of a directory, pre-existing snapshots of subdirectories are not included in the data preserved by the snapshot.

 Snapshots are part of the logical realm.
 Managers with permission for the logical realm can manage snapshots.
 Managers who have object-level permission to access a specific export can also manage snapshots for that export.

 You can restore files and directories via linux commands.
 Currently, the snapshots feature does not support reverting or cloning.

 Yes, you can lock a snapshot and then it won't be deleted unless and until you unlock it.

-The maximum number of snapshots maintained at any time is 50.
+From VAST Cluster 2.1.0, the maximum number of snapshots maintained at any time is 1000.
+In earlier releases, the maximum is 50.
 New snapshots cannot be created to exceed this maximum until and unless an old snapshot is deleted, whether manually or due to expiration or retention limit.
 When an old snapshot is deleted due to a retention limit in a snapshot policy, the new snapshot is created before the old snapshot is deleted.